-It is assumed that both STAs using FILS have obtained a public key certificate from a certificate authority (CA) and that each STA is capable of verifying this certificate during execution of the FILS authentication procedures.
-The manner by which these certificates are obtained is outside the scope of this standard.
+It is assumed that both STAs using FILS have either: 1) obtained a public key certificate from a certificate authority (CA) and that each STA is capable of verifying this certificate during execution of the FILS authentication procedures; or 2) an a priori knowledge of, and trust in, a raw public key.
+The manner by which trust is obtained in these certificates and public keys is outside the scope of this standard.

 The following operations are carried out when FILS authentication does not use an online TTP:

 The STA discovers the AP’s policy through passive scanning or through active scanning.
-If a FILS STA discovers that the AP supports FILS authentication without an online TTP,the STA can initiate FILS authentication.
+If a FILS STA discovers that the AP supports FILS public key authentication by inspecting the FILS Discovery frame,the STA can initiate FILS public key authentication.

 The STA initiates FILS authentication by sending an Authentication frame to the AP, after which the AP responds with an Authentication frame.
 The STA and AP generate a PMK as a result of this exchange.